appetizermonster/unity-packman/README.md

 # unity-packman
 A tiny package dependency manager for Unity, powered by Github

+## Why package manager for Unity?
+I am working with many Unity projects, and most of them use somewhat shared packages.
+but there was no clever way to support package dependencies for programmers yet. so I started this project.

+with `unity-packman`, all package dependencies will be installed in `Assets/Plugins/packman-pkgs` folder.
+you don't need to copy packages manually.

 ## Requirements
 - nodejs / npm
 - git